The Great Gatsby: Summary

 On returning home, Nick noticed Mr. Gatsby standing on his lawn and stretching his hands toward the dark water.
 Tom “distinguished nothing except a single green light” far away.

-…He gave a sudden intimation that he was content to be alone—he stretched out his arms toward the dark water in a curious way, and far as I was from him I could have sworn he was trembling.
+he gave a sudden intimation that he was content to be alone—he stretched out his arms toward the dark water in a curious way, and far as I was from him I could have sworn he was trembling.
 Involuntarily I glanced seaward—and distinguished nothing except a single green light, minute and far away, that might have been the end of a dock.

-The Great Gatsby,
+The Great Gatsby, Nick Carraway, Chapter 1

 The Great Gatsby: Chapter 2 Summary